-Many people think that a graphic designers only designs logos.
-In-actual fact, unless you specialise in logo design or branding, getting the opportunity to design a logo is very rare.
+Many people think that graphic designers only design logos.
+In actual fact, unless you specialise in logo design or branding, getting the opportunity to design a logo is very rare.
 Most companies only ever have one logo.

-A designers role can be very varied.
-The majority of work now days, is producing very on-demand graphics for the internet.
-Graphics can include buttons, layouts and banners for websites as well as posts on instagram and facebook.
+A designer’s role can be very varied.
+The majority of work nowadays is producing very on-demand graphics for the internet.
+Graphics can include buttons, layouts and banners for websites as well as posts on Instagram and Facebook.

 Graphic Designers can also specialise in print design.
 One example of a niche in the graphic design spectrum is being a magazine/ editorial designer.

-Most people who become designers, have usually always known that they wanted a job in something creative.
-Having a job in graphic design allows you as a person, to be extra creative; solving problems & developing brands.
+Most people who become designers have usually always known that they wanted a job in something creative.
+Having a job in graphic design allows you as a person, to be extra creative; solve problems & develop brands.
 It allows you to think of an idea, and turn it into a reality, which is very rewarding, especially when you have happy clients and get to see your design nationwide.

 Designers are always challenging each other because the industry is competitive.
-However, graphic designers are always working with each other as well, to complete projects and tasks.
+However, graphic designers are always working with each other as well.
 This is for a number of reasons, the main reason being time restraints.
 In the life of a designer, your project was always due yesterday.

-It’s normal for a campaign for instance, to be split up into lots of milestones for a few designers to work on different parts, so the job can be completed faster.
+It’s normal for a campaign, for instance, to be split up into lots of milestones.
+Designers usually work on different parts of the job, so the job can be completed faster.

-As well as possibly working with other fellow designers, as a graphic designer you may have to work with clients, and make sure the brief has been fulfilled to its promised potential.
+Graphic designers have to work with project stakeholders very closely as well.
+This is to make sure the brief has been fulfilled to its promised potential.